-I spent the Christmas break with my mum and a few members of the family in my hometown Hamilton in southeast Australia.
+I spent a recent Christmas break with my mum and a few members of the family in my hometown Hamilton in southeast Australia.
 A few days before heading home I was contacted by a former classmate, Pauline, who asked me if I’d be available to photograph her family while I was back in town.
 I was very happy to oblige and had a lot of fun making lovely photos of a great bunch of people.

 Some Opportunities Should Not Be Missed

 Here’s what I know about family.
 Time scatters as much as it can divide us and the tyranny of distance acts to keep us apart.
 The entire family may only reunite every few years.
 That’s an occasion not to be missed and a fantastic opportunity to preserve that memory through the art of photography.
 It’s hard to describe how, in years to come, those photos will grow in importance as time brings the inevitable changes to the structure of the family.

 Whether you are a professional or enthusiast photographer I’d ask you not to let such opportunities pass you by.
 And remember that it’s the photographer in the family that is so often (physically) excluded from their own photographs.
 When it comes to your own family, seek the assistance of an amply qualified professional to do the job for you.
 Knowing someone (e.g., Uncle Harry) with a good camera just doesn’t cut it.
 I wouldn’t buy an expensive hammer and call myself a carpenter.
 Would you?